How does this medication work? What will it do for me?

 The dose of theophylline sustained release is determined based on individual needs and may vary depending on the specific product used.
 Your doctor will adjust your dose depending on your response to the medication and the levels of theophylline in your blood.

-Theophylline sustained release tablets are taken every 12 hours.
+The usual starting dose of theophylline sustained release is 200 mg to 300 mg taken by mouth every 12 hours.
 Try to take the medication at the same time each day.
-Tablets may be cut in half if a score line appears on the tablet, but do not crush, chew or dissolve the tablets when you are taking them.
+Tablets may be cut in half if a score line appears on the tablet, but do not crush, chew, or dissolve the tablets when you are taking them.
 Theophylline sustained release tablets that are not swallowed whole release the medication too quickly and may cause serious side effects.

 Do not use theophylline to relieve sudden breathing attacks.
 It would take too long to start working.